Wondering why someone’s Life Insurance premium is lower than yours? Here are 12 key factors that impact the cost of life insurance.

 Average Monthly Cost

 It’s no secret that smoking is terrible for your health and increases your likelihood of developing a long list of diseases.
 Insurers are experts on these numbers and therefore jack the prices for those who hack a daily dart.
+If you are a smoker it will impact your Life Insurance premiums.
 The good news for smokers is that if you prove (or profess) that you quit smoking for 12 months, you may no longer be considered a smoker.
 Keep in mind, solemnly swearing won’t suffice, you probably need to submit another blood sample.
 One more motivating factor to kick the habit!

 For those who smoke the odd bud, now and again, there’s also reason to rejoice.
 Cannabis consumers are no longer considered smokers by most insurers.